gperson/angular-test-reporter/README.md

 This project was originally cloned from: https://github.com/angular/angular-seed.
 I am using the angular-seed, to create a test reporting tool.
 It will pull test result data and show it in a simple web app.

-## How to run?
+## Running locally

-Prerequisites - MySQL and MySQL Workbench installed
+Prerequisites - MySQL installed

 On Mac:

 1. Clone to machine
 2. Installed node.js
-4. Run create-tables.sql in MySQL Workbench to create tables (.../angular-test-reporter/server/create-tables.sql)
+4. Run create-tables.sql with MySQLto create tables (.../angular-test-reporter/server/create-tables.sql)
 5. Open the start-server.sh file in the project
 6. Edit the "cd" command to your projects path, i.e "... cd /Users/me/project/angular-test-reporter; ..."
 7. Open terminal, got to directory of project
-8. Run ./start-server.sh
+8. run ./start-server.sh
 9. Navigate to http://localhost:8000/app/

 ## Usage - With Java connector